|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A great dish to make for a crowd, this chicken tetrazzini can be made in advance and refrigerated until 1 hour before serving time.
-It's a great potluck dish, or make it for a big family get together.
+A great dish to make for a crowd, this chicken tetrazzini can be made a day or two in advance and refrigerated until one hour before serving time.
+It's a great dish for a potluck a big family get-together.

 - 2 pounds chicken breasts

-- 3 pounds chicken legs quarters with thighs
+- 3 pounds chicken leg quarters with thighs

 - 3 celery tops